soarsmu/IncBL/README.md

 There are two optional argument you may care about when localizing bugs in multi-language project:

 - `-ft [file_type_list]` The `file_type_list` is to clarify the suffixes of files to be processed, in other words, they represents the programming languages.
-You can specify like `-ft ["java", "py"]`.
+You can specify like `-ft java py`.

 - `-sp storage_path` This is for storage of incremental data.

-One usage example is: `python local.py ./IncBL ./data/example.XML /dataset/example -ft ["java", "py"] -sp ./data` It means that:
+One usage example is: `python local.py ../IncBL ./data/example.XML ../IncBL -ft java py -sp ./data` It means that:

 - The bug report is `./data/example.XML`
-- The codebase is `/dataset/example`
+- The codebase is `../IncBL`
 - IncBL will localize bug in `java` and `python` files, and save incremental data in `./data` folder.

 The localizing results and the Mean Average Precision (if ground truths exist) will be returned to the terminal.